bitwarden/contributing-docs/docs/contributing/pull-requests/community-pr-process.md

 ## Product assessment

-When your community contribution is received, the first step is for our Product team to evaluate whether the change aligns with the vision for the Bitwarden product.
+When your community contribution is received, the first step is for our Product team to evaluate whether the change aligns with the vision for the Bitwarden products.
 This is more relevant for feature enhancements than bugs, but it is important for us to assess whether the change conflicts with larger upcoming changes on the roadmap or would potentially replace work already on the backlog for a team.